Often, there are situations where you need to apply a minor change into a specific part of a project without affecting the majority of it.

 Consider the following when using a Microdeployment:

-•The Microdeployment is only available when using the Advanced Deployment or the Export option.
+•The Microdeployment is only available when using the Advanced Deployment.

 The Microdeployment is NOT available for the One-click deployment feature.

-•Any object referenced by those ones being deployed must already exist in the metadata, otherwise the Microdeployment procedure will fail.
+•Any object referenced by those ones being deployed must already exist in the metadata of the target environment, otherwise the Microdeployment procedure will fail.

 Those referenced objects are NOT automatically included (because a thorough Dependency Analysis is not performed).

-For this reason, a Microdeployment is eligble for specific objects of a process, only when such process has already been deployed to that same target environment.
+For this reason, a Microdeployment is eligible for specific objects of a process, only when such process has already been deployed to that same target environment.